CDCR, CCHCS and DJJ staff as well as the incarcerated, continue to donate to the community, benefiting those in need.

 CCWF Joint Ventures Program donates nearly $30k to crime victims

 Incarcerated individuals in the Joint Venture Program (JVP) at Central California Women’s Facility (CCWF) not only receive essential job skills to secure gainful employment once released, but they also help local crime victims.

 Participants in the JVP earn comparable wages to non-incarcerated individuals in the respective field outside of prison.
 All taxes are withheld from the participant’s gross earnings, and 20 percent from each category is deducted from an incarcerated individual’s wages for room and board, inmate trust/canteen account, family support, mandatory savings and victims’ compensation.

 On Dec.
-20, incarcerated individuals at CCWF, California Prison Industry Authority (CALPIA) through the JVP Allwire, Incorporation, gave back to local crime victims’ support groups throughout Madera and Fresno counties totaling $29,721.34.
+20, incarcerated individuals at CCWF, California Prison Industry Authority (CALPIA) through the JVP Allwire, Inc., gave back to local crime victims’ support groups throughout Madera and Fresno counties totaling $29,721.34.

 Mollie’s House in Fresno received $14,860.67.
 The local non-profit group provides 24-hour residential living for young ladies ages 12 to 17 who are victims of sex trafficking.

 In addition to housing, the multi-bed facility offers other services for survivors such as programs for mental health, substance abuse, and counseling.

 Warden (A) Pallares personally thanked Mollie’s House founder Torrella Minor for her dedication to securing a safe place and resources for the young ladies in the community.